HackBulgaria/NodeJS-1/week7/1-Chat-Server-And-Clients/README.md

 * [ws](https://www.npmjs.org/package/ws) - an implementation of WebSockets for node
 * [prompt](https://www.npmjs.org/package/prompt) - a nice way to make interactive console applications with node
+* [node-term-ui](https://github.com/jocafa/node-term-ui) - a UI toolkit for console apps
+* [blessed](https://github.com/chjj/blessed) - a curses like library for node in case you're into sleeker text UI
 * [socket.io](http://socket.io) - an abstraction over websockets allowing you to send more complex messages than just text